mchlkucera/notion-to-html/README.md

    -  adds lazy loading
    -  Makes images fullwidth by default.
 Insert `center` in the Notion image caption to make image centered (class `w-richtext-align-fullwidth`) (the API will not insert the caption)
 -  Adds padding on paragraphs
--  Added classes on: second level <ul>, toggle, divider, video blocks
+-  Added classes on: second level `<ul>`, toggles, dividers, video blocks

 ### Image upload to Cloudinary